jsonql-org/jsonql/packages/validator/README.md

 _This was call `jsonql-param-validator` now move into the `@jsonql` scope with many additional features_

-**We are now making it a general purpose validation library to use with Typescript project**
+**We are now making it a general purpose validation library to use with Javascript / Typescript project**

 ## Usage